-- r) "Members of the executive body" shall mean natural persons who are members of the management, the board of directors, the supervisory board, the managing board or persons in a comparable function;18 - s) "Group" shall mean a group of undertakings that consists of a parent undertaking, its subsidiary undertakings and the undertakings in which the parent undertaking or its subsidiary undertakings have an interest, as well as undertakings that are connected to one another by a relationship as defined in Art.
-1097 of the Liechtenstein Persons and Companies Act;19 - t) Repealed20 - u) "States with strategic deficiencies" shall mean states whose national systems for the prevention of money laundering and terrorist financing pursuant to the delegated acts of the Commission referred to in Art.
-9 (2) of Directive (EU) 2015/849, or according to the assessments of international organisations established to prevent money laundering and financing of terrorism exhibit strategic deficiencies that pose significant threats to the financial system;21 - v) "Supervisory authority" shall mean the Financial Market Authority (FMA) or the Liechtensteinische Rechtsanwaltskammer (Liechtenstein Bar Association);22 - w) "Members of tax consultancy professions" shall mean natural or legal persons who hold one of the following authorities:23 - authorisation for the full exercise of the activities as defined in Art.
-3 (1) b) of the Trustee Act; or - 2. authorisation under the Auditors Act;24 - k) "External bookkeepers" shall mean natural or legal persons who provide services for third parties as defined in Art.
-3 (1) n) and who hold one of the following authorities:25 - authorisation for the full exercise of the activities as defined in Art.
-3 (1) b) of the Trustee Act; - 2. authorisation under the Auditors Act; or26
+- r) "Members of the executive body" shall mean natural persons who are members of the management, the board of directors, the supervisory board, the managing board or persons in a comparable function;19 - s) "Group" shall mean a group of undertakings that consists of a parent undertaking, its subsidiary undertakings and the undertakings in which the parent undertaking or its subsidiary undertakings have an interest, as well as undertakings that are connected to one another by a relationship as defined in Art.
+1097 of the Liechtenstein Persons and Companies Act;20 - t) Repealed21 - u) "States with strategic deficiencies" shall mean states whose national systems for the prevention of money laundering and terrorist financing pursuant to the delegated acts of the Commission referred to in Art.
+9 (2) of Directive (EU) 2015/849, or according to the assessments of international organisations established to prevent money laundering and financing of terrorism exhibit strategic deficiencies that pose significant threats to the financial system;22 - v) "Supervisory authority" shall mean the Financial Market Authority (FMA) or the Liechtensteinische Rechtsanwaltskammer (Liechtenstein Bar Association);23 - w) "Members of tax consultancy professions" shall mean natural or legal persons who hold one of the following authorities:24 - 1. authorisation for the full exercise of the activities as defined in Art.
+3 (1) b) of the Trustee Act; or - 2. authorisation under the Auditors Act;25 - x) "External bookkeepers" shall mean natural or legal persons who provide services for third parties as defined in Art.
+3 (1) n) and who hold one of the following authorities:26